elastic/kibana/src/core/README.md

 Once config has been loaded and validated by the "legacy" Kibana it's passed to the `core` where some of its parts will be additionally validated so that we can make config validation stricter with the new config validation system.
-Even though new system provided by the `core` is also based on Joi internally it is complemented with custom rules tailored to our needs (e.g. `byteSize`, `duration` etc.).
+Even though the new validation system provided by the `core` is also based on Joi internally it is complemented with custom rules tailored to our needs (e.g. `byteSize`, `duration` etc.).
 That means that config values that are accepted by the "legacy" Kibana may be rejected by the `core`.

 One can also define new configuration keys under `__newPlatform` if these keys are supposed to be used by the `core` only and should not be validated by the "legacy" Kibana, e.g.